 There are no restrictions on the form of the outcome: it could be any artform or channel – a performance, a poem, an interactive website or a song cycle for example – but the project must be achievable within twelve months ending May 2021.
 It is expected that around £5,000 of the Award will be invested in the creation of new work.

 “The thinking and experiences of artists and scientists are often thought to be mutually exclusive, however the DARE prize not only shows that this is not the case, but reveals the beauty and excitement of a symbiotic creative relationship between the two fields.
 I am delighted by the ingenuity and imagination shown by applicants and recipients.”

 Individual independent artists working in any discipline are asked to apply by submitting a CV and a 500-word proposition that summarises the area of scientific interest – from astrophysics to climate change, microbiology to nutrition; an ambition to create something new and the germ of an idea of what this might be; and a genuine wish to engage with academic researchers, expertise and resources at the University of Leeds.

-The process and deadline for submissions for the 2021/22 Prize: tbc
+The process and deadline for submissions for the 2021/22 Prize: to be announced